Tam McGraw: Early life

 Thomas McGraw was born in Lennoxtown, Stirlingshire, to the north of Glasgow.
 In his early life, he would spell his name "Thomas McGrow".
 At an early age he became involved in criminal activity, including shoplifting and burglary during the early 1960s.
 Although in and out of approved schools and Borstals during his teenage years, he was involved in setting up the small Bar-L team, based around the Barlanark area of Glasgow and specialising in armed robbery.

 He participated in the gang's post office raids throughout Scotland, eventually becoming one of the most wanted criminals in the country.
 He and the others managed to evade police for some time before eventual arrest in a failed robbery of a social club outside Glasgow, as he loaded several crates of alcohol into his van.
 McGraw had evaded police during a brief high speed chase before his vehicle overturned, but was arrested while trying to flee on foot.
 However, given the circumstance of his arrest, there was speculation that McGraw may have been a police informant for the Serious Crime Squad, supplying information on associates in exchange for police protection from his own illegal activities.
-Indeed, the charges were dropped and he was released the morning after his arrest.
+The charges were dropped and he was released the morning after his arrest.
 Similarly, he was tried and acquitted for the attempted murder of a police officer in 1978.

 Entry into organised crime

 During the early 1980s, he began expanding his criminal operations becoming involved in narcotics such as heroin as he began purchasing nightclubs and pubs.
-Paul Ferris, another rival Glasgow organised crime figure, claimed in his autobiography The Ferris Conspiracy that McGraw became involved in dealing heroin due to his connections to corrupt police officers, receiving confiscated drugs which he sold on the streets.
+Paul Ferris, another rival Glasgow organised crime figure, claimed in his autobiography The Ferris Conspiracy that McGraw became involved in dealing heroin due to his connections to corrupt police officers.

 Also identified as a figure involved in the Glasgow Ice Cream Wars in 1984, McGraw was attempting to expand his own ice-cream van business and had been known to use violence and intimidation to secure the most lucrative rounds for himself.